When it comes to your routine health care needs, it’s easy to think you’ve got it covered with your yearly visit to the OB-GYN.

 OB-GYNs don’t treat illnesses or conditions that are unrelated to women’s health.
 So, you wouldn’t see your OB-GYN for things like sinus infections or digestive problems.

-OB-GYNs are trained in two specialties: obstetrics and gynecology.
+When a doctor is an OB-GYN, it means that they’re trained in two specialties: obstetrics and gynecology.
 Obstetrics involves all aspects of pregnancy care, from preconception to immediately after childbirth.
 Gynecology involves care for all women’s health issues.

 So, an OB-GYN is considered a primary care doctor, but only when it comes to women’s health.
 These doctors focus on pregnancy care, reproductive health, breast health, sexual health and women’s preventive care.
 They also have advanced training to help women through health concerns such as heavy periods, infertility and menopause.